Statistical Models for Repeated Categorical Ratings: The R Package rater: Models

 The model is defined by the following distributional assumptions:

-The last line here says that the rating for item $i$ given by rater $j$ will follow the distribution specified by the relevant row (the $z_i$th row) of the error matrix for that rater.
+In words, the rating for item \(i\) given by rater \(j\) will follow the distribution specified by: the error matrix for rater \(j\), but taking only the row of that matrix that corresponds to the \textbf{value} of the latent variable for item \(i\) (the \(z_i\)th row).

 We now have a fully specified model, which allows use of likelihood-based methods.
-The likelihood function is
+The likelihood function for the observed data (the \(y_{i,j}\)s) is

-Note that the latent variables, $z = ({z}_{1}, {z}_{2}, \ldots, {z}_{I})$, do not appear because they are integrated out (via the sum over the categories $k$).
-Often it is useful to work with a likelihood where the $z$ have specific values, for example if implementing an EM algorithm (such as described by \citet{dawid1979}).
+Note that the unobserved latent variables, \(z = ({z}_{1}, {z}_{2}, \ldots, {z}_{I})\), do not appear because they are integrated out (via the sum over the categories \(k\)).
+Often it is useful to work with the complete data likelihood where the \(z\) have specific values, for example if implementing an EM algorithm (such as described by Dawid and Skene (1979)).
 The somewhat simpler likelihood function in that case is

-In our implementation we use the first version of the likelihood, which marginalises over $z$.
-We do this purely for technical reasons to avoid sampling from the posterior distribution of $z$; we describe this further in \autoref{sec:marginalisation}.
-Alternative Bayesian implementations could work with the second version of the likelihood and sample values of $z$ directly.
+In our implementation we use the first version of the likelihood, which marginalises over \(z\) (see \hyperlink{sec:marginalisation}{Section~5.1}).
+We do this to avoid needing to sample from the posterior distribution of \(z\) using Stan, as the HMC sampling algorithm used by Stan requires gradients with respect to all parameters and gradients cannot be calculated for discrete parameters such as \(z\).
+Alternative Bayesian implementations, perhaps using Gibbs sampling approaches, could work with the second version of the likelihood and sample values of \(z\) directly.

 To allow for Bayesian inference, we place weakly informative prior probability distributions on the parameters: